UniversalDependencies/docs/_ps/index.md

 ### Lemmatization

 * Direct (nominative) singular masculine (if applicable) form is used as lemma for nominals.
-* Infinitive (in the direct case) is used as lemma for verbs, with these exceptions:
+* Infinitive (in the direct case) is usually used as lemma for verbs.
-  * The verb “to be”, used as copula and as auxiliary verb for perfect tenses, does not have the infitinive, so the form of first person singular of the present tense یم _yëm_ “I am” is used instead.
   * The existential word شته _šta_ “there is / there are”, tagged as [VERB](), has only one form, so it is used as the lemma.

 ### Tags
+* The overview of part-of-speech tags used in Pashto can be found [here](pos-index.html).
 * Pashto uses all 17 universal tags.
 * Several words are tagged as [PART]():
   * Negative particles نه _në_ and مه _ma_ “no/not” and the affirmative particle هو _ho_ “yes”.